evannetwork/evannetwork.github.io/dev/digital-twin.md

 );
 ```

-With this function we grant the owner role to set the entry called "testEntry".
-By default read-operations are always possible.
+With this function, we grant the owner role to set the entry called `testEntry`.
+By default read operations are always possible.

 ## 5. Set and Get the Property back from your Digital Twin